TugFury/Threat-Hunts/Port of Entry/README.md

 🚩 Flag 12 - mm.exe

 <h3>Flag 13: CREDENTIAL ACCESS - Memory Extraction Module</h3>

 Credential dumping tools use specific modules to extract passwords from security subsystems.
 Documenting the exact technique used aids in detection engineering.

-Analysis of the command line for the credential dumping tool (mm.exe) shows it invoked the Mimikatz memory extraction module sekurlsa::logonpasswords, which is used to retrieve usernames and plaintext passwords, NTLM hashes, Kerberos tickets, and other authentication material directly from.
+Analysis of the command line for the credential dumping tool (mm.exe) shows it invoked the Mimikatz memory extraction module sekurlsa::logonpasswords, which is used to retrieve usernames and plaintext passwords, NTLM hashes, Kerberos tickets, and other authentication material directly from LSASS memory.

 Resource used: <a href="https://github.com/gentilkiwi/mimikatz/wiki">Mimikatz</a>